Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 Quick thinking, complex problemsolving, and accounting for multiple shifting variables all at once use **Wits**.

-- Use this to outwitt all sorts of alien creatures, craft new spells, and conduct nuanced research.
+- Use this to outwit all sorts of alien creatures, craft new spells, and conduct nuanced research.
 - A character with a low **Wits** is often simpleminded, irrational, or dull.
 - A character with a high **Wits** is often clever, learned, and sharp-witted.